anantham/Smart-Bike/README.md

 Overview
 --------

-This is the app which will work with the smart helmet being made to showcase in our college's technical festival [Sangam at Pragyan][1].
+This is the application which will work with the smart helmet being made to showcase in our college's technical festival [Sangam at Pragyan][1].